Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Data cleaning-adjusted confidence interval

+\end{proposition} \textsc{fill-as-means} gives a convex combination of the signal $X_{ij}$ and of the noisy average $\bar{Z}_j^{\tr}$.
+The noisy average introduces additional correlations that our procedure avoids.

-Effectively, we are taking the SVD of $\fil(\bZ^{\tr})$ and truncating it to include only the top $k$ principal components, where $k$ is a chosen by the analyst.
-Figure~\ref{fig:spectrum} suggests a choice of $k$, though other popular options include cross-validation and theoretical rules \cite{chatterjee2015matrix,gavish2014optimal}.
-Below, we empirically verify that our results are robust to different choices of $k$.
-This implementation of PCA preserves the ambient dimension $p$.
+After filling \tr, we project it onto its own principal subspace to calculate the cleaned training covariates $\bhX$: $ \fil(\bZ^{\tr})=\bhU\bhS\bhV^T,$ and $\bhX=\bhU_k\bhS_k\bhV_k^T. $ We truncate the SVD of $\fil(\bZ^{\tr})$ to include only the top $k$ principal components, where $k$ is a hyperparameter.
+Figure~\ref{fig:spectrum} suggests a choice of $k$.
+Below, we empirically verify that our results are robust to different choices of $k>r$.
+Future work may derive a data driven procedure $k=\hat{r}$ \cite{stock1998diffusion,bai2002determining,onatski2009formal}.
+We preserve the ambient dimension $p$.

-\textbf{Step 2: Error-in-variable regression}.
-Our error-in-variables regression is also simple: after cleaning \tr, perform ordinary least squares (OLS) on \tr, then use this OLS coefficient on the filled \te\, for prediction.
+\textit{Step 2: Error-in-variable regression}.
+Our error-in-variable regression is also simple: after cleaning \tr, perform ordinary least squares (OLS) on \tr, then use this OLS coefficient on the filled \te\, for prediction.
 We only fill, and do not clean, the test set.